z-song/laravel-admin/docs/en/installation.md

 First, install laravel, and make sure that the database connection settings are correct.

+Then install require this package with command:
 ```
 composer require encore/laravel-admin "1.5.*"
 ```

-Then run these commands to publish assets and config：
+Publish assets and config with command：
 ```
 php artisan vendor:publish --provider="Encore\Admin\AdminServiceProvider"
 ```

-After run command you can find config file in `config/admin.php`, in this file you can change the install directory,db connection or table names.
+After runnung previous command you can find config file in `config/admin.php`, in this file you can change default install directory (```/app/Admin```), db connection or table names.

-At last run following command to finish install.
+At last run following command to finish install:
 ```
 php artisan admin:install
 ```

-Open `http://localhost/admin/` in browser,use username `admin` and password `admin` to login.
+To check that all is working, run `php artisan serve` and open `http://localhost/admin/` in browser, use username `admin` and password `admin` to login.

 ## Generated files